Last Updated on October 31, 2024 by Matt Musico

 Bob Robertson needed just 53 plate appearances (21 games) to register six postseason homers for the Pirates.
 His .660 slugging percentage is much better than the .511 mark Willie Stargell posted during his career.
 However, Stargell used his increased opportunity (133 plate appearances in 36 games played) to surpass him with seven dingers.

 Stargell struggled through his first three trips to October with Pittsburgh.
 The Pirates’ all-time home run leader went 79 plate appearances without a postseason homer.
-He finally broke that drought in the 1974 NLCS when he slugged two while posting a 1.238 OPS.
+He finally broke that drought in the 1974 NLCS by slugging two while posting a 1.238 OPS.

 The infielder made up for lost time on the Pirates’ run toward the 1979 World Series title.
 He made the most of his final trip to the postseason, slashing .415/.435/.927 with five home runs, 13 RBI, and nine runs scored, which was all good for a 252 wRC+.
-This effort also netted Stargell both NLCS and World Series MVP Awards before taking home the 1979 NL MVP Award that offseason.
+This effort also netted Stargell NLCS and World Series MVP Awards to go along with a share of the 1979 NL MVP Award.

-The 2022 postseason was Manny Machado‘s fifth opportunity to play October baseball.
+The 2022 postseason was Manny Machado’s fifth opportunity to play October baseball.
 It was also his second as a member of the Padres.
-His latest appearance was by far his best of all.
-In his four other postseason appearances, Machado produced a wRC+ better than 70 just once.
-That was a 76 wRC+ in 2018 with the Dodgers.
+That appearance was his best of all so far.
+In his four other postseason appearances, Machado produced a wRC+ better than 70 just once (76 wRC+ in 2018 with the Dodgers).

 Through 52 trips to the plate in 2022, the third baseman slashed .271/.327/.583 with four homers, seven RBI, and four runs scored.
 That performance led to a career-best 156 wRC+.
 He was a big reason why San Diego made it past the Mets and Dodgers on its way to the NLCS against the Phillies.